kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask807_HBase_Data_Modeling_and_Querying/README.md

 	 - Networks:
 	 	-  Configured with a bridge driver, creating a private internal network for the services to communicate.
 This isolates them from other network traffic, enhancing security and performance.

+	- Volumes:
+		- hbase-data: Utilizes a local driver for storing HBase data persistently.

 ### Using the Docker Image:
 - <mark> docker compose up --build </mark> Command executes the compose file and build necessary image using the configuration in Dockerfile specified.
-- <mark> docker compose down </mark> To terminate the containers.
+Should be exectued only once for building the images.
-- <mark> docker compose up </mark> To start/ compose the containers.
+- <mark> docker compose up </mark> To start/ compose the containers again.
 - Once the containers are running, access the Jupyter Notebook <mark> http://localhost:8888 </mark> in the web browser.
-Enter the work folder and open hbase.ipynb file.
+Open hbase.ipynb file.
-- Use <mark> Ctrl + C </mark> command to stop the running containers in the terminal.
+- <mark> Ctrl + C </mark> Command to stop the running containers in the terminal.
-- Use <mark> docker compose down </mark> to terminate and remove containers using separate terminal.
+- <mark> docker compose down </mark> To terminate and remove containers.

 ## Python Script

-- <mark> http://localhost:8888 </mark> Once accessing the Jupyter Notebook interface using url, navigate to "work" folder to find "hbase.ipynb" file.
+- Use the URL <mark>http://localhost:8888</mark> to access the Jupyter Notebook interface.
+Once there, navigate to find the "hbase.ipynb" file.
-- We will use the python environment to interact with HBase.
+- We will use the Python environment configured in the notebook to interact with HBase.
-- The interaction is possbile using the happybase python library.
-The docker compose installed the package thus just need to import happybase.
+- Interaction with HBase is facilitated by the Happybase Python library.
+The Docker Compose setup has already installed this package, so you simply need to import Happybase in the notebook.
-- The connection is made using the Thrift API using its port 9090 that was exposed prior in composing the container.
+- The connection to HBase is made using the Thrift API on its exposed port, 9090, which was specified in the Docker Compose file.
-- The detailed demonstration is shown in python notebook thus reference the notebook for exact implementation.
+- For precise implementation details, refer to the "hbase.ipynb" notebook.
+This document contains a step-by-step guide on how to execute operations using Happybase.

 **Designing the schema**
 Creating a database for a simple bookstore.
 We need tables for Books and Authors.